 - giving and donations

 Then decide what is a must do, should do, and would like to do.
 Decide on a budget for each item and see how far you can make it down the priority list.
 There may be things you can’t afford to do.
 However, if you plan for items in your budget, then they won’t mess it up later.

 If there is something you’re afraid your family is going to guilt you into doing, just budget for it now.
 (Or learn to say no.) If you can get out of it later, then put the money toward a different goal.
 It is better to be prepared than having to scramble to get the money together later, or using a credit card.

 A budget is all about prioritizing your money.
 When preparing for the holidays, mentally and financially, it’s important to decide what is worth your time and what isn’t.

 Track Holiday Spending

 Once you have your budget and priorities, you need to keep track of what you spend.
-You can accomplish this in a couple of ways: an app, a spreadsheet, or cash envelopes.
+You can accomplish this in a couple of ways: an app such as Tiller or Personal Capital, an Excel or Google spreadsheet, or cash envelopes.